New Guatemalan president talks migration, security with U.S. before taking office

-GUATEMALA CITY (Reuters) - Guatemala’s new president discussed with Trump administration officials how to slow illegal immigration and improve border security in a meeting before he was due to take office on Tuesday, as Washington pushes him accept an asylum agreement.
+GUATEMALA CITY (Reuters) - Guatemala’s new president, Alejandro Giammattei, discussed how to curb illegal immigration and improve border security in a meeting with officials of the Trump administration before he was due to take office on Tuesday, as Washington pushes Giammattei to accept an asylum agreement.

-A conservative former surgeon and ex-prison chief, Alejandro Giammattei, 63, ran for top office three times before his victory in an August runoff on a tough-on-crime platform that included returning the death penalty.
+A former surgeon and ex-prison chief, Giammattei, 63, ran for top office three times before his victory in an August runoff on a tough-on-crime platform that included returning the death penalty.

-“We will bring back the peace this country so dearly needs,” he told reporters on Monday, promising to overhaul the Central American nation’s security forces and restructure ministries.
+“We will bring back the peace this country so dearly needs,” Giammattei told reporters on Monday, promising to overhaul the Central American nation’s security forces and restructure ministries.

 But at the top of his to-do list will be a decision on whether to roll back or expand an agreement with the United States forged by outgoing President Jimmy Morales that makes Guatemala a buffer zone to reduce U.S. asylum claims.

-Acting U.S. Homeland Security Secretary Chad Wolf, part of the U.S. delegation headed by Commerce Secretary Wilbur Ross for the inauguration, was expected to push Giammattei to expand the agreement to include Mexicans.
+U.S. Homeland Security acting Secretary Chad Wolf, part of the U.S. delegation headed by Commerce Secretary Wilbur Ross for the inauguration, was expected to push Giammattei to expand the agreement to include Mexicans.

-In a sign of the urgency of the relationship, Giammattei met Wolf and Ross in his first bilateral meeting on Tuesday morning, hours before he was due to be sworn in.
-The U.S. embassy tweeted that Wolf talked with him about containing illegal immigration and improving border security.
+In a sign of the urgency of the relationship, Giammattei met with Wolf and Ross in his first bilateral meeting on Tuesday morning.
 Giammattei said in a tweet that he and Ross discussed investment and economic growth to stem immigration.

-Neither side has revealed additional details.
-Giammattei later met Colombian President Ivan Duque.
+The U.S. embassy said Wolf talked to Giammattei about curbing illegal migration and improving border security, and that the U.S. International Development Finance Corp would sign a memorandum of understanding on Wednesday with Guatemala to spur $1 billion in private-sector investment and create jobs.

+In steps likely to please the Trump administration, Giammattei signaled he would keep his country’s embassy in Israel in Jerusalem and plans to designate Iran-backed Lebanese Shi’ite group Hezbollah as a terrorist organization.

-Guatemala is one of Latin America’s poorest and most unequal nations, with poverty increasing since 2000 despite strong economic growth rates, according to the World Bank.
-U.S. officials have previously threatened it with economic consequences if it fails to accept the Asylum Cooperation Agreement.
+Guatemala is one of Latin America’s poorest and most unequal nations, with poverty rising since 2000 despite strong economic growth, according to the World Bank.
+U.S. officials have threatened it with economic consequences if it does not accept the Asylum Cooperation Agreement.

-Giammattei, who had previously suggested he would seek to change the agreement, appeared to soften his stance on Monday, saying he had not yet seen the deal’s details.
+Giammattei, who previously suggested he would seek to change the agreement, appeared to soften his stance on Monday, saying he had not yet seen the details.

 Guatemala is central to U.S. President Donald Trump’s escalating efforts to end illegal immigration and asylum claims from people making their way to the southwestern U.S. border.

-Under the deal, implemented in November, the United States sends Hondurans and El Salvadorans seeking asylum at the U.S.-Mexico border to Guatemala to ask for refuge there instead.
+Under the deal, implemented in November, the United States sends Hondurans and Salvadorans seeking asylum at the U.S.-Mexico border to Guatemala to ask for refuge there instead.

-As of Friday, 128 Salvadoran and Honduran asylum seekers had been sent as part of the agreement, according to the Guatemalan Migration Institute.
-Only a handful have applied for asylum in a country that is itself a major source of U.S. bound migrants.
+As of Friday, 128 Salvadoran and Honduran asylum seekers had been sent under the agreement, according to Guatemalan data.
+Only a few have applied for asylum in a country that is itself a major source of U.S.-bound migrants.
 Others have returned home.

-Giammattei takes office as the nation suffers from the effects of drug trafficking on politics and distrust sowed by last year’s forced departure of a United Nations-backed anti-corruption body.
+Giammattei takes office as the nation suffers from the effects of drug trafficking on politics and distrust sowed by last year’s departure of a United Nations-backed anti-corruption body.

 Another looming decision will be whether to act on the recommendation of a congressional panel last week that judges and investigators who worked with the anti-corruption body, known as CICIG, be arrested.

-CICIG helped topple sitting President Otto Perez Molina on corruption charges in 2015 and put dozens of politicians and businessmen behind bars, before a backlash led Morales to drive the body from Guatemala in September.
+CICIG helped topple sitting President Otto Perez on corruption charges in 2015 and put dozens of politicians and businessmen behind bars, before a backlash led Morales to drive the body from Guatemala in September.

-Morales, himself investigated by the agency on election financing charges he denies, is due to be sworn into the Central American parliament a few hours after he leaves office, in a position offering him immunity.
+Morales, himself investigated by the agency on election financing charges he denies, is due to be sworn into the Central American Parliament a few hours after he leaves office, in a position offering him immunity.

 On the bright side, Guatemala’s homicide rate is down - to 22 murders per 100,000 residents in 2018, from 45 per 100,000 in 2009.